ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-3-3.md

-Chapter 2: How to Use Self-Awareness to Build Resilience
+How to Use Self-Awareness to Build Resilience
 ========================================================

 Self-awareness is a fundamental aspect of building resilience as a leader.
 It involves understanding one's emotions, thoughts, strengths, weaknesses, and reactions to different situations.
 In this chapter, we will explore how self-awareness can be utilized to enhance resilience and lead with confidence.
 Let's dive into the strategies: